mattheww/gomill/gomill_docs/tournament_results.rst

 :ref:`tuning events <tuners>`).

-The classes described here are implemented in the :mod:`tournament_results` and :mod:`gtp_games` modules, but there is normally no need to import these directly.
+The classes described here are implemented in the :mod:`tournament_results` and :mod:`gtp_games` modules, but you should not normally import these directly.
 See :ref:`using_the_api_in_scripts`.

 In the descriptions below, *colour* represents a single-character string,